joshuatzin/energycdmx/README.md

 # energycdmx
-Codes for analyze energy in Mexico City
+Codes to analyze energy in Mexico City